jdconley/pwhaas-js/README.md

 ```

 ## Advanced Usage
-You can specify your api key and the service root Uri when you `init` your pwhaas service.
+You can also specify your api key and the service root uri when you `init` your pwhaas service.

 The defaults global options are: